webplatform/docs/tutorials/typography/fontface/index.md

 will invoke the load, and then define and execute the anonymous function when the load is done.

-What should the function do?
+Now, what should the function do?
 At the very least, it should add the now loaded font to the FontFaceSet via the fonts list, like this.

 <pre>
 var f = new FontFace("fingerpaint", "url(fingerpaint-regular-webfont.ttf)", {});